philippeitis/cpsc312-project/README.md

+Our project is currently functional, but the version change removed the pcre library and the http server provided by the http library, so these features do not work on the department servers.

 # FastFuncs

 Software development is consistently on the leading edge of occupational innovation and process improvement.
 Advancements in machine learning and prediction are helping development environments save developers time and effort by anticipating their intentions and offering suggestions.
 FastFuncs is a tool that allows users to quickly find functions and automate function composition.